Whole Foods

 Related reading: The complete guide to proper nutrition — a fundamental guide from the Sport Zone expert team.

-💬 Simply put: Whole foods are products that are unprocessed or minimally processed, retaining all their natural nutrients.
+Whole foods are products that are not processed or are minimally processed, retaining all their natural nutrients.

 📖 Whole foods